15knots/cmake4eclipse/README.md

 There is also a run configuration for eclipse to invoke the maven build: `build cmake4eclipse`.

-To debug the plugin from Eclispe, first set the Plug-in Development Target platform of your workbench to `cdt/8.7-eclipse/4.5.2`, then run the Eclipse Application launch configuration named `cmake4eclipse`.
+To debug the plug-in from Eclispe, first set the Plug-in Development Target platform of your workbench to `cdt/8.7-eclipse/4.5.2`, then run the Eclipse Application launch configuration named `cmake4eclipse`.

 ---
 # Release Notes
+## 2.0.0 (upcoming)
+### Changes
+- Added an extension point `lspDetectionParticipant`, allowing 3rd-party compiler vendors to integrate a compiler for improved syntax highlighting in the CDT's C/C++ editors by simply providing an Eclipse plug-in.
+The CMAKE_EXPORT_COMPILE_COMMANDS Parsers of this plug.in will pick-up the `lspDetectionParticipant` extensions to detect preprocessor macros and include directories.
+- Syntax highlighting support for ARM.com and Intel compilers are no longer supported out-of-the box.
+Support is now handled through separate plug-ins that provide implementations of the `lspDetectionParticipant` extension point.
+  End users will have to install these separate plug-ins to get support for the compilers.

 ## 1.17.0 (2019-09-30)
 ### Changes
 - CMAKE_EXPORT_COMPILE_COMMANDS Parser: Allow compiler paths in quotes.